-Students with special needs require a structured introduction to leisure experiences.
+Many students with disabilities require a structured introduction to leisure experiences.
 Leisure Education provides leisure awareness for students during the school day through a cooperative effort between special education staff and NSSRA program staff.
 This program offers opportunities for students to learn new recreation skills in a structured environment.

-Leisure Education prepares students to participate in a variety of leisure activities, empowering students to view their abilities positively.
+Leisure Education prepares students to participate in a variety of leisure activities, empowering them to view their abilities positively.

 Leisure Education Goals & Objectives

-Our goal is to facilitate Leisure Education resources and programs in cooperation with NSSED and local school districts to improve the leisure functioning of students within our communities.
+Our goal is to facilitate Leisure Education resources and programs in cooperation with TrueNorth Educational Cooperative and local school districts to improve the leisure functioning of students within our communities.